Photorefractive Keratectomy Eye Surgery

 What Should I Expect After PRK Eye Surgery?

 Most of the time, a bandage contact lens will be applied immediately after PRK eye surgery.
-This contact lens is usually worn for the first three to five days to allow the surface of the eye to heal.
+This contact lens is usually worn for the first five to seven days to allow the surface of the eye to heal.
 You should expect to visit your eye doctor at least a few times during the first six months after surgery, with the first visit being one to three days after surgery.
 Once the surface of the eye is healed, the bandage contact lens is removed.

 Your vision may fluctuate between clear and blurry for the first few weeks following eye surgery and you may need to wear glasses for night driving or reading until your vision stabilizes.
-Your eyes will be dry even though they do not feel that way.
+Your eyes will be dry, even if they do not feel that way.
 Your doctor will give you prescription eye drops to prevent infection and keep your eyes moist.
 These drops may cause a slight burn or momentary blurring of your vision upon using them.
 Do not use any drops not approved by your eye doctor.